Last Updated on September 6, 2023

 General Rule Of Thumb For Mounting A TV On The Wall At The Right Height

-If you’re presently in the process of hanging your TV, you may just be saying, Kyla, give me the meat and potatoes of this post.
+If you’re presently in the process of hanging your new TV, you may just be saying, Kyla, give me the meat and potatoes of this post.
 Don’t tell me a story.
-I just wanna watch the game at the ideal height.
+I just wanna watch the game at the ideal height for the best viewing experience.
 Ya, I can respect that.
+Grab your tape measure and stud finder.

-1. General Height For A 42″ Screen Size Television
+1. Recommended Height For A 42″ Screen Size Television

-If you’re hanging a 42″ tv, you’ll want to hang it 57″ from the center of the screen.
-Meaning the center of the TV should be 57″ from the floor.
+If you’re hanging a 42-inch TV, you’ll want to hang it 57″ from the center of the screen (not the bottom of the screen).
+This means the center of the TV should be 57″ from the floor.
 Why the odd number?
-Well, because it is the average person’s eye level height.
+Well, because it is the average person’s eye height.
 It may seem low when you first hang it but trust me.
-There’s a reason why every art gallery hangs its art at this level.
+There’s a reason why every art gallery hangs the paintings at eye level.
 It truly is the perfect height.

-2. General Height For A 55″ Screen Size Television
+2. Recommended Height For A 55″ Screen Size Television

 If you have a larger TV (or art), you must accommodate that increase with added height.
-A 55″ television should be hung 61″ from the center of the screen.
+A 55-inch TV should be hung 61″ from the center of the screen.
 This will ensure you’re hanging your TV at the proper height.

-I’m just gonna group these last two together.
-A 65″ television should be hung 65″ from the center of your TV screen, and a 70″ TV size should be 67″ inches from the center.
+I’m just gonna group these last two large TV sizes together.
+The ideal TV height for a 65-inch television should be hung 65″ from the center of the TV screen, and a 70-inch TV size should be 67″ inches from the middle of the screen.
 This will center your mounted television at eye level and help avoid neck strain.

 Accommodating A Wall Mounted TV Over Awkward Furniture

-So you have an entertainment center that doesn’t accommodate the general rule of thumb.
+So you have an entertainment center that doesn’t accommodate the general rule of thumb measurements, violating the TV mounting height.
 That’s okay; you can tweak it because we all know once you know the rules, you can break them.
-(BTDubs, yes, you should have a TV stand under your television.)
+(BTDubs, yes, you should have a TV stand or console under your television to ground it.)

 I purchased a low-profile sideboard at our old home, and if I were to hang a 42″ television 57″ from center, the TV would have looked super dinky.
 The scale would have been off.
 To accommodate the low profile, I went larger on the TV and lowered it a couple of inches from the general rule of thumb height.